 - Barnes & Noble’s Small Press Department in New York announces it will stock The Prodigal in selected stores.

-- The Prodigal comes to indie bookstore shelves, including Politics & Prose, Tattered Cover, Quail Ridge Books, Booktowne, Cannon Beach Books, Changing Hands, Bank Square Books and Head House Books, Buxton Village Books, and Scuttlebutt Nautical Books & Gifts.
+- The Prodigal comes to indie bookstore shelves, including Politics & Prose, Tattered Cover, Quail Ridge Books, Booktowne, Cannon Beach Books, Changing Hands, Bank Square Books, Head House Books, Buxton Village Books, and Scuttlebutt Nautical Books & Gifts.

 - Publishers Weekly describes The Prodigal as “well-crafted prose.”